Kirkcaldy railway station, Adelaide

 Kirkcaldy railway station is a former railway station in the western Adelaide suburb of Henley Beach.

 History

 The station opened in 1894 on the former Henley Beach railway line and was located on Military Road, immediately south of Grange Road.
 Facilities consisted of a single platform and a shelter shed.

-It was closed on 31 August 1957 because of dangerous conditions caused by vehicles on Military Road.
+It was closed on 31 August 1957 due to safety concerns about Military Road and the railway line being close together.
 The station has since been demolished.